The Citizen Initiative App

 One of the most controversial citizen-drafted bills was called "ten anti-corruption measures."
 In March 2015, the Ministério Público Federal (“MPF”), the Brazilian Federal Prosecution Service, released 10 proposals to reinforce the fight against corruption in the country, and in July 2015, started a campaign to gather signatures in various Brazilian cities.
 Less than five months later, in December 2015, the campaign reached 1 million signatures and two months later it overcame the 1.5 million signature threshold.
 On March 29, 2016, members of the Federal Prosecution Service and civil society actors presented more than 2 million signatures to the National Congress in support of the draft bill.

-In much the same way that prior citizen-drafted bills were presented to Brazil’s Congress in the past, a group of congressmen formally "adopted" the initiative (See Table 1), introducing it as formal legislation.
+In much the same way that prior citizen-drafted bills were presented to Brazil’s Congress in the past, a group of members of Congress formally "adopted" the initiative (See Table 1), introducing it as formal legislation.
 On the next day, a fast track discussion for the Bill was approved by the legislature.
-While the discussion in the House of representatives received a lot of public attention, the controversial side of the new proposal was revealed when some congressmen stated the new Bill would give too much power to the Federal Prosecutors.
+While the discussion in the House of representatives received a lot of public attention, the controversial side of the new proposal was revealed when some members of Congress stated the new Bill would give too much power to the Federal Prosecutors.
 Many of the more stringent measures were greatly modified or removed entirely by the congressmen.
-Federal Prosecutors accused members of congress of trying to stop the "fight on corruption" while House representatives claimed the challenged provisions were authoritarian and unconstitutional.
+Federal Prosecutors accused members of Congress of trying to stop the "fight on corruption" while House representatives claimed the challenged provisions were authoritarian and unconstitutional.
 In the end, only two of ten measures were approved.

 On November 30th, 2016, the diluted Bill was ratified by the House and sent to the Senate.
 However, before it was discussed in the Senate, Justice Luiz Fux of the Supreme Court decided the Bill should be sent back to the House due to the "deviant practices,” employed during its consideration by the House.
 Justice Fux also decreed that it was necessary to check all the citizen signatures provided in support of the Bill.
 The verification process started in February, 2017 and finished a month later.
 It was the first time the signatures on a popular petition had been vetted.
 But according to a House staff report, this process involved little more than counting the signatures and ensuring complete information (e.g., name, electoral ID and signature), none of which was actually validated.